City buyer path · Dubai · Private-client + family-office hub

 Attention

-What the Dubai commercial register reads against.
+What the Dubai commercial language judges against.

 • DFSA.
 The Dubai Financial Services Authority and the regulator-in-residence.
 The private-client fluency floor is set against DFSA literacy.